matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 }
 ```

-- `from` field contains the Ethereum address of the transaction sender.
-The field can be omitted since the user has to
+- `from` — this field contains the Ethereum address of the transaction sender.
+The field can be omitted since the user
-  log in to zkSync before continuing the checkout process.
-But if this field is specified and the account from which the
+  has to log in to zkSync before continuing the checkout process.
+But if this field is specified and the account from
-  user logs in to zkSync differs from any of the `from` fields of the transactions, the zkSync checkout page will notify
+  which the user logs in to zkSync differs from any of the `from` fields of the transactions, the zkSync checkout page
-  the user about that and will ask her to log in to the appropriate account.
+  will notify the user about that and will ask her to log in to the appropriate account.
-- `to` field contains the Ethereum address of the recipient of the transaction.
+- `to` — this field contains the Ethereum address of the recipient of the transaction.
-- `token` — a the symbol of the token in which the transaction will be done.
+- `token` — the symbol of the token in which the transaction will be done.
 - `amount` — amount of tokens in wei to be transferred.
 - `semanticType` — semantic type of the transaction, it is used to help the zkSync checkout popup provide better UX.
 For
   instance, if your website collects fees in a certain transaction, you should set `semanticType` to